tdegrunt/vagrant-chef-server-bootstrap/README.md

 	DAEMON=/usr/sbin/chef-server

-After this issue `/etc/init.d/chef-server start` and it will start.
+After changing this issue `/etc/init.d/chef-server start` and it will start.